carbon-language/carbon-lang/docs/design/expressions/README.md

     and & or --> logicalOperand
     logicalExpression ----> as
     logicalExpression ----> where
-    logicalExpression --> and & or
+    logicalExpression --> HIDDEN:::hidden & and & or
     if & expressionStatement --> logicalExpression
     insideParens & assignment --> if
     %% Try and improve layout